cornell-c2s2/c2s2_ip/src/tapeins/sp24/tapein2/README.md

 `

 #### A.3.
 Putting Chip On Caravel Board
 Now we have to put the chip on the caravel board.
-Use one of the black boards. **Leave the board unplugged!**
+Use one of the blackboards. **Leave the board unplugged!**

 The chip on the board should be the C3 chip, to identify it, squint real hard at the black square packaging on the chip and observe that the faint text on it starts with C3.
 If its not C3, or if the board doesn't have a chip on it, take out a C3 chip, then plug and screw in the chip (just to keep it in place, don't screw it too tight as it will damage the PCB)